You can access your personal homepage over http or https. Both protocols have the webbroot in the public_html subdirectory of your home.

 Anonymous access to the LDAP server is allowed on ITET's managed offline replica (i.e update once per day) only.
 Direct access to ID's LDAP Service is restricted to special proxy users.
 A personal proxy user for staff and proj accounts can be requested (email@example.com) for some special cases if anonymous access is not sufficient.

 - The authorization depends on your needs.
 Here are some examples for common setups.
 Combination of authorization methods is also possible (defaults to a logical OR).

-Necessary group information, i.e. group name (GID) and its corresponding number (gidNumber) can be retrieved by executing 'getent group' on an ISG.EE manged Linux client.
+Necessary group information, i.e. the group name can be retrieved by executing 'getent group' on an ISG.EE manged Linux client.

 Read more about LDAP authentication and authorization here.

 While using anonymous LDAP binding no special file permissions are needed A simple chmod 644 .htaccess should be fine.